vessl-ai/examples/vllm-run/README.md

 The definition of a Run is written in a YAML file.
 For instance, here is a snippet of the YAML file for this example:

-> You have to replace `{HF_TOKEN}` with your own Huggingface API token.
+> If you want to use a gated model such as `meta-llama/Meta-Llama-3-8B-Instruct`, you have to replace `{HF_TOKEN}` with your own Huggingface API token.
 Please refer to the [Huggingface official document](https://huggingface.co/docs/api-inference/en/quicktour#get-your-api-token) if you don't know how to get an API token.
+> In this example, [`casperhansen/llama-3-8b-instruct-awq`](https://huggingface.co/casperhansen/llama-3-8b-instruct-awq), a quantized Llama 3 8B model is used for perfomance and accessibility.

 ```yaml
 # vllm-run.yaml